giogioia/pattern_recognition_project/README.md

 # pattern_recognition_project
+Deep convolutional neural network implementation for brain tumor segmentation.

-in this project I pre-processed MRI scans by applying skull-stripping techniques and eventually built an extremely lightweight convolutional neural network for brain tumor segmentation.
+In this project I pre-processed MRI scans by applying skull-stripping techniques and eventually built an extremely lightweight convolutional neural network with Keras for brain tumor segmentation.

 The dataset used was created by Buda et al. (https://arxiv.org/abs/1906.03720).
 The authors used a U-Net model for brain tumor segmentation.
 U-Net has 7m paramenters.
 Our goal was to develop a lightweight model that would yield similar performance of the author's U-Net implementation (82% Dice score).